CHP investigates suspected ciguatoxin poisoning case

 To prevent ciguatera fish poisoning, the public should:

 • Eat small amounts of coral reef fish at any meal and avoid having a whole fish feast in which all dishes come from the same big coral reef fish;

 • Avoid eating the head, skin, intestines and roe of coral reef fish, which usually have a higher concentration of toxins;

 • When eating coral reef fish, avoid consuming alcohol, peanuts or beans as they may aggravate ciguatoxin poisoning;

 • Seek medical treatment immediately should symptoms of ciguatoxin fish poisoning appear; and

 • Coral reef fish should be purchased from reputable and licensed seafood shops.
-Do not buy the fish when the source is in doubt.
+Do not buy the fish when the source is doubtful.

 Ends/Friday, September 18, 2020